John-Titor/os9-m68k-ports/README.md

 ### Build / Clean

-At the top of each port tree (`ports/<portname>`) are two scripts. `make.bat` invokes the `os9make` utility from the SDK and can be called directly on a Windows system. macOS and Linux users should use `make.sh`, which wraps `make.bat` with Wine.
+At the top of the port tree (`/ports`) are two scripts. `make.bat` invokes the `os9make` utility from the SDK and can be called directly on a Windows system. macOS and Linux users should use `make.sh`, which wraps `make.bat` with Wine.

-Build with `./make.sh build` or `.\make.bat build` respectively.
+Change directory to the port you intend to build, and invoke `../make.sh build` or `..\make.bat build` as appropriate.
 The `MWOS` environment variable must be set to the Windows path where the SDK was installed if it is not in `M:\MWOS`.
 Note that the makefiles are not tolerant of paths with spaces in them, and some of the OS-9 tools have odd restrictions on legal path characters, file and directory name lengths, etc, so using any other path should be considered experimental.

-Clean with `./make.sh clean` or `.\make.bat clean`.
+Clean the port workspace with `../make.sh clean` or `..\make.bat clean`.
+If you suspect that the build system is not picking up a change you've made, cleaning will force a complete rebuild next time around.

 ### Build products

-Ports will generally produce a ROM image in `CMDS/BOOTOBJS/ROMBUG` with the ROM debugger, and `CMDS/BOOTOBJS/NOBUG` without.
+Ports will generally produce ROM images in `CMDS/BOOTOBJS/ROMBUG` with the ROM debugger, and `CMDS/BOOTOBJS/NOBUG` without.
 These images contain the ROM bootloader, and may also contain a bootfile for direct booting from ROM.